hkimjp/carmine-farm/README.md

     (redis-sever "redis://redis-server:port")

-default value will be provided REDIS env var.
+server uri can be provided as env var.

     REDIS = "redis://localhost:6379"